akvelon/flutter-code-editor/README.md

 ## Hiding Text

-Hiding all blocks except the specific named sections is useful to create *code snippets* that help a user focus on the specific code.

-Hiding text makes a user more focused than folding code blocks.

-The benefit of hiding blocks this way is that full text is preserved and available via `fullText` property in the Flutter Code Editor.
+The editor allows to completely hide all code except the specific named section.
+This is useful for even more focus than with folding.

 To hide all the code except the given named sections: